UPDATED JUL 14, 2020

 Peeler Park is, without a doubt, the highlight of Madison.
 The few miles of trail take you through vast plains, dark forests, and farmlands.
 About half of the trails are paved, and, while most of them are easy and flat, a few offer hills for those real sweat-seekers.
 The 650 pastoral acres are some of the most diverse and woodsy countryside in the Nashville area.

 If trail running is more your style, head to the primitive running trails in Beaman Park in the northwest corner of Nashville.
 Beaman Park features five miles of trails and boardwalks in a natural Highland Rim forest, and the park is one of the most botanically diverse places in Tennessee.
 The hilly landscape, narrow hollows, pristine streams, and cascading waterfalls are not to be missed.

-This lakefront natural area offers 20 miles of trails with impeccable views of Percy Priest Lake along the way.
+This lakefront natural area offers a handful of trails with impeccable views of Percy Priest Lake along the way.
 The Couchville Lake Trail is a two-mile paved loop that winds around the Couchville Lake Area and is perfect for a quick run.
 If you’re looking for more of a challenge, hit up one of the park’s more primitive trails, just make sure you watch your step!